Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 The column and row in bold are the weapon names, while the column and row in italics are the variant code.

-Now, given this you may think that there would be 5! variations, but no there are actually only 4! variations, since each variation has 5 rotations.
+Now, given this, there may seem to be 5! variations, but no there are actually only 4! variations, since each variation has 5 rotations.
 For example: 12345 and 23451 are the same SW chart because they're rotations of each other.
 So in general, for n weapons, there are (n-1)!
 SW chart variations.